lbmnky/MultidimensionalSpectroscopy.jl/README.md

 __Simulate coherent multidimensional spectroscopy signals from quantum mechanical models.__

-<mark>Note that examples are currently not working, due to transition from CMDS.jl to MultidimensionalSpectroscopy.jl</mark>
+*Note that examples are currently not working, due to transition from CMDS.jl to MultidimensionalSpectroscopy.jl*

 ## Introduction